wundergraph/wundergraph/docs-website/src/pages/docs/auth/keycloak/index.md

 ## Running Keycloak

-You can follow [this example project] if oyu need help running Keycloak.
+You can follow [this example project] if you need help running Keycloak.